 — Don Boesch (@DonBoesch) May 18, 2016

-Last year, the Bay scored 50% in water clarity, oxygen levels, aquatic grasses, fish habitat and such.
-None of the areas tested went down this year.
-Some improved.
+Last year, the Bay scored 50% in water clarity, oxygen levels, aquatic grasses, fish habitat, and such.
+None of the areas tested went down this year, but some improved.
 And, according to the University of Maryland’s Center for Environmental Science, that’s a good thing.

 Grades over the years: